-Just like regular milk, almond milk often contains added vitamin D. For example, one cup may contain 101 IU (2.4 µg) of vitamin D, which is 25% of the RDI.
-One cup of vitamin-enriched cow’s milk contains similar amounts (9).
+Just like regular milk, almond milk often contains added vitamin D. The amount of vitamin D varies between products.
+For example, 1 cup of almond milk may contain 2.62 micrograms, which is 13% of your DV.
+A cup of vitamin-enriched cow’s milk contains similar amounts (

-This makes enriched almond milk a useful source of vitamin D that can prevent deficiency when consumed regularly.
+This makes enriched almond milk a useful source of vitamin D that can prevent deficiency if you consume it regularly.

-Bottom Line: Almond milk is often enriched with vitamin D, and consuming it regularly may prevent vitamin D deficiency.
+Bottom line: Almond milk is often enriched with vitamin D, and consuming it often may help prevent vitamin D deficiency.

 Almond milk is widely available in supermarkets.

-First, the skin is removed.
-You can do this by soaking the almonds in water for 8-12 hours or overnight.
-The soak softens the skin, allowing it to peel off easily when the almonds are rinsed.
+First, remove the skin.
+You can do this by soaking the almonds in water for 8–12 hours or overnight.
+The soak softens the skin, allowing you to peel it off easily when you rinse the almonds.

-Next, put the almonds in a blender with four cups of water and mix until smooth.
-Finally, remove the solids by straining the mixture through a cheese cloth or nut milk bag.
+Next, put the almonds in a blender with 4 cups of water and mix until smooth.
+Finally, remove the solids by straining the mixture through a cheesecloth or nut milk bag.

-Bottom Line: Almond milk is one of the most popular plant milks and is available in most supermarkets.
+Bottom line: Almond milk is one of the most popular plant milks, and it is available in most supermarkets.
 It is also easy to make at home.

 Just like regular milk, almond milk is incredibly versatile.
 Below are a few ideas of how you can use it as a milk replacement:

-Some people are also concerned about carrageenan, a thickener used in some commercial almond milk products.
-Yet, most scientists agree that the type and amount of carrageenan used in food products are safe (21, 22, 23).
+Some people are also concerned about carrageenan, a thickener that some producers add to commercial almond milk products.
+However, most scientists agree that the type and amount of carrageenan used in food products are safe (15).

-Almond milk is a highly versatile food product and great milk substitute for vegans and people who are allergic or intolerant to dairy.
-Various brands are available to purchase online.
+Almond milk is a highly versatile product and a great milk substitute for vegans and people who are allergic or intolerant to dairy.

-Being naturally rich in several important nutrients, almond milk is an excellent addition to a healthy diet.
+Being naturally rich in several important nutrients, almond milk is an excellent addition to a healthful diet.